brav0charlie/graylog-vyos/README.md

 [Graylog](https://graylog.org) [Content Pack](https://docs.graylog.org/docs/content-packs) for [VyOS](https://vyos.io) Routers

 ## About
 graylog-vyos is a content pack for Graylog that provides configuration to make monitoring VyOS firewall logs easier.

+For a quick-start tutorial on getting Graylog set up in Docker, I wrote a blog post on [Sending VyOS Syslog to Graylog](https://blog.billclark.io/), which includes a section on spinning up Graylog in Docker.

 ## Features
 ### Inputs